Kaimahi Waea Kawe Kōrero

 Progression and specialisations

-Line mechanics can progress into team leader and managerial roles.
+Line mechanics may move into team leader or managerial roles.